 Sander de Groot

-Sr. Program Manager Medical Isotope Development
+Sr. Programme Manager Medical Isotope Development

 The HFR supplies the isotopes to FIELD-LAB and all nuclear infrastructure available to FIELD-LAB is located close to the reactor in Petten.
 This secures the reliable supply of essential radioactive materials to FIELD-LAB, with minimised transport losses and logistic complexity.